nicolaspayacan/nicolaspayacan/resume.md

 ### Software Technical Leader, Mercado Pago Mar 2023 -- Current

-Mercado Pago is an argentinian fintech company dedicated to payments, money transfers and investments in multiple countries of Latin America.
+Mercado Pago is an Argentinian fintech company dedicated to payments, money transfers and investments in multiple countries of Latin America.

 - Mentoring, coaching, and growth contributions across multiple teams
 - Advocate for best development practices and codebase quality assurance